x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/messaging-records-management/mailbox-retention-hold.md

 For detailed syntax and parameter information, see [Set-Mailbox](https://technet.microsoft.com/library/a0d413b9-d949-4df6-ba96-ac0906dedae2.aspx).

-### Use the Shell to remove retention hold for a mailbox
+### Use Exchange Online PowerShell to remove retention hold for a mailbox

 This example removes the retention hold from Michael Allen's mailbox.